geonef/sysconf.nef.cloud/README.md

 * an HTTP CDN service to serve static files ; file can be added internally to the CDN
 * a Postfix mail system with DKIM email signature done right, listening on SMTP port 25

-The service should be replicated on 3 physical Debian nodes that we call "n1", "n2", "n3" that communicate with each other through unsecure Internet.
+The service should be replicated on 3 physical Debian nodes that we name _n1_, _n2_, _n3_ that communicate with each other through unsecure Internet.

-### What we need to write on node n1
+### What we need to write on node _n1_

 #### /etc/nef.cloud/mycloud/config
 ```